 1. Make appointments to meet with potential evaluators at least one-month before you need their letters.

-2. Explain why you would like to become a health professional, and how your activities have informed and prepared you for this profession.
+2. Explain why you would like to become a health care professional, and how your activities have informed and prepared you for this profession.
 Then ask if they are willing to write a supportive letter for you.

 3. Give each writer a folder with a copy of your Academic Advising Report, a resume listing relevant activities, admission test scores and percentile values (if you have them), a draft of your personal comments essay, photo (optional) and specific directions for sending their letters to an application service.
 If your writers will send a letter through the mail, rather than electronically, please provide them with a pre-addressed and stamped envelope.